Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 > For ZLI installation and initialisation of the wallet in ZLI, please refer to the README documentation at https://github.com/Zilliqa/zli

 The staked seed node smart contract will be used in the following ways:
-- Allow addition/removal of staked seed node
+- Allows addition/removal of staked seed node
-- Allow for deposit of stake reward to staked seed node operator
+- Allows for deposit of stake reward to staked seed node operator
-- Allow staked seed node operator to deposit stake deposit
+- Allows staked seed node operator to deposit stake deposit
-- Allow staked seed node operator to withdraw stake deposit
+- Allows staked seed node operator to withdraw stake deposit
-- Allow staked seed node operator to withdraw stake reward
+- Allows staked seed node operator to withdraw stake reward

 For staked seed node operators, a number of smart contract transition is available for them, namely:
 - `stake_deposit()`